omogbolahan94/About-Me-Chat-Bot/README.md

 This project is an intelligent career assistant chatbot that leverages structured data from my CV (in PDF format), a text-based professional summary, and public repositories from my GitHub profile to assist users in career-related discussions.

 The chatbot is powered by function-calling tools and can dynamically interact with users using real-time data and responses.
 It supports three main tools:

+### 🧠 Language Model (LLM)
+The chatbot is built on `gemini-2.0-flash`, a lightweight and high-speed version of Google's Gemini large language model family.
+This version is optimized for fast inference and low latency, making it ideal for real-time chatbot interactions.
+It provides:
+* Fast response generation
+* Strong understanding of structured prompts
+* Efficient tool-calling and reasoning
+* Lower resource usage compared to heavier models

 ### 🔧 Implemented Tool